gwtproject/gwt-site/src/main/markdown/gettingstarted.md

 <div class="screenshot"><a href="images/sdm-debugger.png"><img src="images/sdm-debugger.png" alt="Screenshot" width="42%"/></a></div>

-Now, the source code of the `App.java` class is displayed in the debugger.
+The source code of the `App.java` class is displayed in the debugger.
 Add a breakpoint by clicking of Line number 94.
-Now press the send button.
+Press the send button.
-The execution will stop at line 94 in the debugger.
+The execution will stop at line 94.
 The stacktrace is visible, the content of the variable, etc.

 <div class="screenshot"><a href="images/sdm-debugger-breakpoint.png"><img src="images/sdm-debugger-breakpoint.png" alt="Screenshot" width="42%"/></a></div>